Add SSL via nginx

 The location

-directive tells NGINX what to do with the incoming request, proxy_pass
+directive tells Nginx what to do with the incoming request, proxy_pass

-will point the redirect to localhost:3567
+points the redirect to localhost:3567

 -